Skip to content

 pg_stat_monitor.pgsm_enable_overflow

-Controls whether pg_stat_monitor can grow beyond shared memory into swap space.
+Controls whether pg_stat_monitor is allowed to exceed beyond the shared memory and use swap space.

 pg_stat_monitor.pgsm_enable_query_plan